Apply Now for a GSHP Rebate

 Annual Rebate Caps

 For each 12 month period, each residence is eligible for a maximum rebate of $3,125 per project site address at the base rebate level, $4,000 with the 120% Income-Based Rebate, or $7,500 with the 80% Income-Based Rebate.
+Each business is eligible for a maximum rebate of $6,250 per project site address.
 Customers may apply for more than one GSHP rebate over the life of the GSHP rebate program.
 However, a customer may receive only one GSHP rebate within a twelve month period.
 This policy is subject to change in the future.
 Note that these CMLP rebates have *no expiration date*.

 Project installation may not commence until after the application has been approved by CMLP and the system owner has received an award letter.
 Projects that have already commenced construction are not eligible for the rebate.